tristinb/tristinb.github.io/content/blog/shap_values/shap_values.md

 But now we have the problem of actually estimating this value from data.
 In our example above, when we calculated the Shapley value for party A, we had to consider all possible coalitions.
 In that example, the coalitions either offered all of their votes or zero votes, and we knew what would happen without them.

-We generally don't know how to set the other values, and zero often makes little sense.
-To overcome this, algorithms create synthetic -- fake -- observations.
+We generally don't know how to set the other values, and zero often makes little sense.[^mean] To overcome this, algorithms create synthetic -- fake -- observations.
 Assume we are calculating the Shapley value for Party A from the example above.
 But assume we have only data for each coalition over time, where the number of votes changes by year.
 A dataset could  look like the following:

 **Party Votes by Year**
 | Year | A | B | C | D | majority |